 What are the Dangers Associated with Nicotine?

 Cigarettes in particular are one of the most dangerous and addictive nicotine-carriers.
 Today’s cigarettes put more nicotine quicker than ever before into the bloodstream.
 Most tobacco companies also use different kinds of additives and chemicals to make cigarettes more addictive – typically over 4000 different chemicals!
 They are also incredibly harmful not only to the smoker’s health but to the people around them that breathe in secondhand smoke.
 All of the chemicals in cigarettes mix together and form a very sticky tar.
 This tar gives cigarette smoke it’s strong smell and color.
 The tar sticks to the cilia inside of our lungs.
 These cilia are responsible for sweeping out germs and dirt.
 If the cilia are covered in tar, they can’t work right, and germs and dirt can stay in the lungs and cause serious health problems.

 But there are other forms of tobacco besides cigarettes that are just as harmful.
 Dip and chew tobacco contain even more nicotine than cigarettes.
 Holding a dip in your mouth for thirty minutes can give you as much nicotine as smoking three cigarettes and using two cans of “snuff” a week gives you as much nicotine as smoking almost two packs of cigarettes.

-Just like other drugs such as heroin, alcohol and cocaine, there are typically withdrawal symptoms when a user of tobacco tries to quit.
+Just like other drugs such as heroin, alcohol, and cocaine, there are typical withdrawal symptoms when a user of tobacco tries to quit.